fiftybucks101/Malicious_QR_Code_Detection/README.md

 ## 🌟 **Project Overview**

-This project unveils a **Malicious QR Code Detector** designed to evaluate QR code safety.
+This project unfolds a **Malicious QR Code Detector** designed to evaluate QR code safety.
 **How it works**: The system extracts the URL embedded in a QR code and employs an **Artificial Neural Network (ANN)** to classify it as:
 - **Safe**
 - **Unsafe**